 But back to the house.
 Here it is today.

 And another view, this time with the front of the house visible.

 Frank Rogers was a busy man.
 If you’re interested in Dallas history (and I’m guessing you are if you’re reading a Dallas history blog), you’ve probably seen dozens and dozens (and dozens) of his photos without even knowing it.
-The Frank Rogers Collection is housed at the Dallas Public Library; many are viewable here.
-I’ve used a few of his photos in previous posts — one of my favorites is this one showing the Akard Street Canyon, here.
+The Frank Rogers Collection is housed at the Dallas Public Library.
+I’ve used a few of his photos in previous posts — one of my favorites is his view of the Akard Street Canyon, here.

-Another photo of the house can be seen in a 1980 photo from the Texas Historical Commission Historical Resources Survey, here.
+Another photo of the house can be seen in the 1980 photo below, from the Texas Historical Commission Historical Resources Survey, via the Portal to Texas History, here.